 Repeat the process until you're happy with the quality and the file size.
 Make a note of the settings you used just in case!
 You can then repeat the process with all of your video files, but remember to change the 'Encoder preset' setting to be slower.

-If you want to play sound or video to your participants there are some extra steps you may have to consider.
-Autoplay was disabled by default in all major browsers as of 2018, and this is still the case at the time of writing in 2023.
+If you want to play sound or video to your participants, there are some extra steps you may have to consider.
+Autoplay was disabled by default in all major browsers as of 2018.
 There are ways around it, but it's difficult to guarantee a solution.

 If your participants play each audio or video file by clicking on something, such as the in-built 'Play' button, or by using Click Response with a Trigger - Active component, then you should be fine.

-If your participants play each audio or video file by interacting with the keyboard, such as pressing SPACE or ENTER to move to a new trial and having the media autoplay, or by combining a Keyboard Response component with Trigger - Active to start the media, or by not interacting at all, for example if you move your trials along with a Time Limit, then you need to take extra steps (see 'Solutions' below).
+If your participants play each audio or video file by interacting with the keyboard, such as combining a Keyboard Response component with Trigger - Active to start the media, or by not interacting at all, for example if you use Trigger - Active with the Screen Start trigger, then you need to take extra steps (see 'Solutions' below).

-In all major browsers, your participants will need to provide a 'direct interaction' to trigger audio-visual media to play.
-The most reliable way to force this direct interaction in a Gorilla task is through a mouse-click to start the audio-visual media (such as the Play button), as a keyboard interaction doesn't have the same effect unfortunately.
+This means your participants must provide a 'direct interaction' to trigger audio-visual media to play.
+The most reliable way to force this direct interaction in a Gorilla task is through a mouse-click to start the audio-visual media (such as the Play button).
+A keyboard interaction doesn't have the same effect.

 Why did you make this change?